 Who doesn’t like a pound cake?
 I am always ready to bake one because of its perfect tender crumb and heavenly taste.

-Pound cakes originated in the 1700’s by the British.
-The original recipe was simple and based on four ingredients - one pound of flour, eggs, butter and sugar each.
+- origination: pound cakes originated in the 1700’s by the British.
+The original recipe was simple and based on the simple ratio of 1:1:1:1 of four ingredients, which meant one pound of flour, eggs, butter and sugar each.
 That's how and why it was called a ‘pound cake’.

 You may use both types of cocoa powder but I prefer the Dutch Process Cocoa.
 Here is why.